Union Pacific 4014

-Union Pacific 4014 is a preserved 4884-1 class "Big Boy" type steam locomotive owned and operated by the Union Pacific as part of its heritage fleet.
-Built in November 1941 by the American Locomotive Company in Schenectady, New York, it was assigned to haul heavy freight trains in the Wasatch mountain range.
-The locomotive was retired from revenue service on December 7, 1961, and was donated to the Railway & Locomotive Historical Society; thereafter, it was displayed in Fairplex at the RailGiants Train Museum in Pomona, California.
+Union Pacific 4014 is a preserved 4884-1 class "Big Boy" type steam locomotive owned and operated by the Union Pacific (UP) as part of its heritage fleet.
+Built in 1941 by the American Locomotive Company (ALCO) in Schenectady, New York, it was assigned to haul heavy freight trains in the Wasatch mountain range.
+The locomotive was retired from revenue service in 1959, and donated to the Railway & Locomotive Historical Society in 1961.
+It was displayed in Fairplex at the RailGiants Train Museum in Pomona, California.

 In 2013, UP re-acquired the locomotive and launched a restoration project at its Steam Shop in Cheyenne, Wyoming.
-In May 2019, No. 4014 moved under its own power after sitting dormant for almost six decades, becoming the world's largest operational steam locomotive and the only operating Big Boy locomotive of the eight that remain in existence.
-It now operates in excursion service for the UP steam program.
-No. 4014 became the first mainline steam locomotive to be equipped with the positive train control system in 2021.
+In 2019, No. 4014 moved under its own power after sitting dormant for almost six decades, becoming the world's largest operational steam locomotive and the only operating Big Boy locomotive of the eight that remain in existence.
+In 2021, No. 4014 became the first mainline steam locomotive to be equipped with the positive train control system.
+It now operates in excursion service for the UP steam program, including a coast-to-coast tour in 2026.

 History

 Design

+This photo of No. 4005's backhead shows what No. 4014 looked like before it was converted to burn oil.

-The Big Boy class was developed by Union Pacific and built by the American Locomotive Company in the 1940s to handle the 1.14% eastbound ruling grade of Utah's Wasatch Range.
-A team led by UP's chief mechanical officer Otto Jabelmann adapted the design of the 4-6-6-4 Challenger, enlarging the firebox to about 235 × 96 in (about 155 sqft), lengthening the boiler, adding four driving wheels, and reducing the diameter of the driving wheels from 69 to 68 in.
-The locomotives were equipped with a Hancock long-bell 3-chime "steamboat" whistle.
+The Big Boy class was developed by Union Pacific (UP) and built by the American Locomotive Company in the 1940s to handle the 1.14% eastbound ruling grade of Utah's Wasatch Range unassisted.
+Under the instruction of UP president William M. Jeffers, a team led by UP's chief mechanical officer Otto Jabelmann adapted the design of the 4-6-6-4 Challenger, enlarging the firebox to about 235 × 96 in (about 155 sqft), lengthening the boiler, adding four driving wheels, and reducing the diameter of the driving wheels from 69 to 68 in.
+Originally, the 4-8-8-4 class was rumored to be called Wasatch, after the Wasatch Mountains, but acquired the Big Boy nickname after an unknown ALCO worker scrawled it in chalk on the smokebox door of No. 4000, the first of its class.

 The Big Boy was articulated like the Mallet locomotive design, although without compounding.
 It was designed for stability at 80 mph, allowing for a wide margin of reliability and safety, as steam locomotives normally operated well below that speed in freight service.
 Peak power was reached around 35 mph; optimal tractive effort was maintained up to around 10 mph.
 It is longer than two city buses and weighs more than a Boeing 747.
+The locomotives were equipped with a Hancock long-bell 3-chime "steamboat" whistle.